jsthomas/mgptree/README.md

 ## Install

-You will need to install [`graphviz`](http://www.graphviz.org/), and possibly `virtualenv` as well.
-Then:
+You will need to install [`graphviz`](http://www.graphviz.org/), and possibly `virtualenv` as well (depending on where you prefer to install your python libraries).
+Here is how I set up:

     $ virtualenv venv
     $ venv/bin/activate